Skip to main content

 Examples

-You can use the dfx canister info command to display the canister controller and installed WASM module.
+You can use the dfx canister info command to display the canister controller and installed Wasm module.

 To the data about the hello_world canister, you can run the following command: